ewilderj/ewilderj/README.md

-My journey in open source started some time before GitHub existed, so you're unlikely to find too much in the contribution graphs: most of my open source coding stopped around ten years ago, and I contribute in other ways these days.
-The benefit of this `README` is that I can tell you about it—non-code contributions are vital for modern open source!
+My journey in open source started some time before GitHub existed, so you're unlikely to find too much in the contribution graphs: most of my open source coding stopped around ten years ago.
+These days I release fun experiments and hacks but not anything you'd want to rely on too much!

 In a nutshell: I created my first open source project in 1999, was a Debian and GNOME contributor, was lucky enough to chair the O'Reilly Open Source Convention from some